EquinoxAlpha/google-meet-vfx/README.md

 <b>Google Meet Camera Disabler</b>

-This extension adds a small window to every Google Meet meeting to freeze (but not disable) the camera.
+This Firefox (untested on Chrome) extension adds a small window to every Google Meet meeting to freeze (but not disable) the camera.